 1 also generational with the parents and the grandparents and 2 the situation in the communities.
 Cheslatta's an extremely 3 blessed community with resources and good water and like 4 lots of nice land and opportunities.
 Anybody that wants to 5 work in Cheslatta can.
 So there's not a lot of poverty but 6 there's a lot of again, the generation and dysfunction 7 of how these kids were raised and how their parents were 8 raised.
 9 MS. CAITLIN HENDRICKSON: Can we jump over 10 to what you('d like) brought to discuss about the Jack 11 family?
-Unless you have more to add about Chassidy, you're 12 welcome to if there's something I haven't asked you or - 13 14 MR. MIKE ROBERTSON: No, I your questions 15 on what can be done to possibly help the I wasn't ready 10 16 for that one but if I did get some stuff out of there that 16 we have issues with, again, the frontline staff, so 17 we have issues with, again, the frontline staff, so 17 18 we have issues with, again, the frontline staff, so that's definitely an issue that has to be dealt with, 17 18 19 we have issues with, again, the frontline staff, so that's definitely an issue that has to be dealt with, acknowledged and dealt with.
-17 18 19 20 we have issues with, again, the frontline staff, so that's definitely an issue that has to be dealt with, acknowledged and dealt with.
+Unless you have more to add about Chassidy, you're 12 welcome to if there's something I haven't asked you or - 13 13 14 MR. MIKE ROBERTSON: No, I your questions MR. MIKE ROBERTSON: No, I your questions on what can be done to possibly help the I wasn't ready 14 14 15 on what can be done to possibly help the I wasn't ready 14 15 16 on what can be done to possibly help the I wasn't ready for that one but if I did get some stuff out of there that 14 15 16 17 on what can be done to possibly help the I wasn't ready for that one but if I did get some stuff out of there that we have issues with, again, the frontline staff, so 14 15 16 17 18 on what can be done to possibly help the I wasn't ready for that one but if I did get some stuff out of there that we have issues with, again, the frontline staff, so that's definitely an issue that has to be dealt with, 14 15 16 17 18 on what can be done to possibly help the I wasn't ready for that one but if I did get some stuff out of there that we have issues with, again, the frontline staff, so that's definitely an issue that has to be dealt with, acknowledged and dealt with.
+14 15 16 17 18 19 on what can be done to possibly help the I wasn't ready for that one but if I did get some stuff out of there that we have issues with, again, the frontline staff, so that's definitely an issue that has to be dealt with, acknowledged and dealt with.
 MS. CAITLIN HENDRICKSON: M'hm.
-17 18 19 20 21 we have issues with, again, the frontline staff, so that's definitely an issue that has to be dealt with, acknowledged and dealt with.
+14 15 16 17 18 19 20 21 on what can be done to possibly help the I wasn't ready for that one but if I did get some stuff out of there that we have issues with, again, the frontline staff, so that's definitely an issue that has to be dealt with, acknowledged and dealt with.
 MS. CAITLIN HENDRICKSON: M'hm.
-MR. MIKE ROBERTSON: I don't care how many 17 18 19 20 21 22 we have issues with, again, the frontline staff, so that's definitely an issue that has to be dealt with, acknowledged and dealt with.
-MS. CAITLIN HENDRICKSON: M'hm.
-MR. MIKE ROBERTSON: I don't care how many degrees or what is it you that you have on your name, if
+MR. MIKE ROBERTSON: I don't care how many